Rating based on our Ancestry review

 - Fill the tube with their saliva.
 It’s important that you don’t eat, drink, smoke, or chew gum or tobacco for 30 minutes after brushing your teeth and before providing your saliva sample.

-- Send it back to Ancestry using the provided return package.
+- Send it back to Ancestry using the provided return package and shipping address.

-Ancestry’s testing laboratory will analyze the saliva sample and process the results within 8 weeks of receiving it.
+Ancestry’s testing laboratory will analyze the saliva sample for genetic markers and process the autosomal DNA test results within 8 weeks of receiving it.
 The Ancestry DNA results are then posted on the user’s account, with an email notifying users of that they are available.

 Review of Ancestry Products